valeriorlandini/sonus/ReadMe.md

 # sonus
-A collection of various Max/MSP objects for creative patching coded in C++.
-This package was born as a collection of some custom externals
+An open source Max/MSP package for sound experimentation and algorithmic composition.
-I made for different projects, so they are not really linked by a common thread.
-They anyway more or less deal with math, artificial intelligence and weird sounds.
+A collection of externals coded in C++ and dealing with math, autonomous systems and experimental sound design.

 Currently finished externals are: